Erliansaurus: Discovery and naming

 The remains of Erliansaurus were found near Sanhangobi in Inner Mongolia in 1999.
 The type species, Erliansaurus bellamanus, was described by Xu Xing, Zhang Xiaohong, Paul Sereno, Zhao Xijin, Kuang Xuewen, Han Jun and Tan Lin in 2002.
 The generic name refers to the town of Erlian and the specific name is derived from Latin bellus, "beautiful", and manus, "hand", in reference to the exquisite preservation of the forelimb.

-The holotype, LH V0002, was uncovered in the Iren Dabasu Formation dating from the Cenomanian stage.
+The holotype, LH V0002, was uncovered in the Iren Dabasu Formation dating from the Santonian stage.
 It consists of a partial skeleton belonging to a subadult individual.
 It includes two cervical, one dorsal and two caudal vertebrae; a right scapula; a left forelimb only lacking the carpus; a partial right ilium and a fragmented ischium and pubis; the right femur; both tibiae, a right fibula and partial metatarsals.
 No skull traces were found.